cocode/TrekBASIC/README.md

 stack information for the original exception?
 1. Add support for automatically understanding new two-character operators.
     FIX lexer.
-1. Fully support N-dimensional arrays.
-Two-dimensional is are working, but might want cleanup.
 1. Support dialects.
 At least for the four star trek programs I have. (basic_dialects.py) Cool thought: Auto-detect dialects?
 1. Now have a parsed statement for all statement types.